 If I have a day where I know I'm going to be getting drinks after work or want to make room for a delicious chocolate chip cookie from the break room, I make adjustments in my diet the rest of the day.
 Maybe I'll skip the MCT oil in my smoothie or forgo an afternoon snack.
 Sometimes I'll trade in my quinoa at lunch for double the veggies or leave out the butter on top.
 Every little tweak or adjustment counts toward my daily calorie target.
 And while I didn't reach for something sweet after dinner on this day, I usually have some type of dessert each day that's less than 100 calories: a square of dark chocolate or a dark chocolate peanut butter cup from Trader Joe's.

 I have never felt deprived doing Noom and I always listen to my hunger cues.
 Noom has really opened my eyes to what an accurate portion size is and how to plan your meals around your daily calorie target.
-I still have a little ways to go to hit my goals, but tracking everything in Noom makes it a little easier.
+I still have a little ways to go to hit my goals, but tracking everything in Noom makes it easier.